dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Randall:**
-yeah sure a person orphans
+yes sure a person orphans
 are basically blocks that are mind that are there that are reorganized over basically the chain you know is